The Name Says It All

 “I teach people how to get organized both in the kitchen, home, and personal lives all-together, so they can change their lifestyle and live a healthier one,” she says.
 “I get a lot of requests for weight loss.
 Often in the process of helping people to lose weight, my clients start changing a lot of the other health issues that they have.”

-When Emma begins a new consultation— she starts with probing questions to empower her clients.
-What are your challenges?
+When Emma begins a new consultation— she starts with probing questions to empower her clients into self-discovery.
+Things like: What are your challenges?
 Where do you think your issues for gaining weight lie?
 Cravings?
 Emotions?
 Because you don’t cook?
 Because you’re eating the wrong foods?
 Because you’re overeating?

 “What I try to implement is a lifestyle change,” she says, “which means common sense eating.
 It’s a return to the basics.
 If you look at photographs of people from the beginning of time to the 1960s, the majority were thin.
 Looking from the 1970s to now, they are not.
 The only thing that has changed is the introduction of chemical-based foods; the outcome is disturbing the metabolism and gaining weight.
 On top of that, people today overeat.